 There are as many ways to refer to one’s menstrual cycle as there are options for dealing with it, but both the language and the products we use for our periods share one big problem—they tend to be highly gendered.

 Think about it: how many times have you seen the phrase “feminine hygiene” emblazoned across the menstrual product aisle at your local drugstore?

-And for those who don't care about reinforcing gender norms that require that women remain delicate and feminine in even the most basic bodily functions--thereby restricting and regulating their natural physical state --here's another angle that maybe you can sink your teeth into; The gendering of period products is plain ole bad for business.
-For example, menstrual products branded using stereotypically “feminine” signifiers such as the colors pink and purple, flowers, and language such as “for her” completely ignore the fact that plenty of people who menstruate identify as men or outside the gender binary entirely, and so likely aren’t interested in using products that don’t match their gender identity and expression.
+Setting aside societal reinforcement of gender norms for a moment—look at it another way, the gendering of period products is plain ole bad for business.
+For example, menstrual products branded using stereotypically “feminine” signifiers such as pink and purple colors, flowers, and language such as “for her” completely ignore the fact that plenty of people who menstruate identify as men or outside the gender binary entirely, and so likely aren’t interested in using products that don’t match their gender identity and expression.

 Thankfully, as the number of period product options on the market grows exponentially, new companies are popping up to start shifting our culture to be more inclusive to all bleeders.

 In 2016, period underwear company THINX launched the first menstrual product ad campaign(2) featuring a trans man (model Sawyer DuVuyst).